StefaniaNeri/robofriends/README.md

 # RoboFriends

-A simple React project that displays automatically generated robots using API.
+A simple React.js project in which you can search for Robots and it fetches their info using the jsonplaceholder API.
+Completed for educational purposes with the Complete Web Developer Course 2023 by Zero to Mastery.